Wokingham Borough Council: Political control

-Since 2022 the council has been under no overall control.
+From 2022 the council was under no overall control.
 Following the 2022 election a Liberal Democrat-led coalition with Labour and the independent councillors formed to run the council.
 Following the 2024 election the Liberal Democrats had exactly half the council's seats and formed a minority administration.

-On 5 June 2025, the Liberal Democrats gained their 28th member in a by-election and took control of the Council.
+On 5 June 2025, the Liberal Democrats gained their 28th member in a by-election, giving them a majority of the seats on the council.
+They retained their majority at the 2026 election.

 The first elections to Wokingham District Council were held in 1973, initially acting as a shadow authority alongside the outgoing authorities until the new arrangements took effect on 1 April 1974.
 Political control since 1974 has been as follows: